 Looking for a way to make better decisions?
 The great news is that you already have the skills you need—if you can just learn how to nurture them.

 We call these skills “economic thinking”.
-In Market-Based Management®, economic thinking is one of the core “knowledge processes” which include intellectual honesty, experimentation, and healthy debate.
+In Principle Based Management, economic thinking is one of the core “knowledge processes” which include intellectual honesty, experimentation, and healthy debate.
 Economic thinking suggests that cost-benefit analyses can help you navigate decisions to become a better leader.

 However, we also make “knee-jerk” decisions and fall into decision-making traps that don’t always make the best use of our time and resources.

 As a nonprofit leader, deciding how to use resources is not just about keeping your organization running smoothly but about empowering people to transform their lives and transforming your community.
 When you learn to avoid common pitfalls and to use economic thinking to your advantage, you help ensure you’re doing the best you and your organization can to serve the people you care about.
 Simply put, you can use economic thinking to excel in the work you feel called to do.

 Ready to give it a shot?
 Below are three economic thinking ideas you can practice and apply on a regular basis to become a more effective social entrepreneur.

 The true cost of something is different than you think.

 What’s one important thing you did yesterday?
 Now consider something else important you could have done instead.
 The “something else” that you didn’t do represents your opportunity cost.

 Economists often refer to the opportunity cost as the true cost of the activity—it’s the benefit you said no to, the potential impact you could have had.
 In making your decision to, say, go bowling with a friend, you missed out on the impact of reading with your nephew.
 Now consider.
 Was it worth it?
 If so, great.
 You made the economically sound decision.
 If not, now you know more of the true cost of going bowling.